-Request an Intake office@apparens.nl.
+Request an Intake www.apparens.nl/contact.
 Under NIS2, DORA, EU AI Act, and financial supervision, the question is not "did you try?" but "did you have a systematic process?"
 That is exactly what we provide.
-Strategic Red Teaming engagements typically start at €40,000.
+Full Strategic Red Teaming engagements are typically in the €40,000-60,000 range.
+Phase 1 scoping is a separate, smaller step.